by Will Watts

 system.

-Now, before running the project, select the Project | View Source
+Now, before running the project, select the Project | View Source menu option to open the

 project's source.
 Add TestFrameWork